 Tax benefits of REITs

-It is important to understand the potential benefits and requirements when exploring the world of REITs.
+It is important to understand the potential benefits, timing and requirements when exploring the world of REITs.
 The rules of REIT taxation are unique, and shareholders can face varying tax rates depending on the scenario.
 As always, you should consult with your own tax, legal and investment advisors, as every individual’s situation will differ.

 In this issue

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward-looking” information that is not purely historical in nature.